waltervargas/walter.bio/_posts/2017-06-21-terraform-compile-docker.md

 ---

-I am going to show you the way to compile Terraform by Hashicorp from source code using docker.
+I am going to show you the way to compile Terraform by Hashicorp from source code using Docker.
 By using Docker, we save time since we do not need to install golang and we don't have to setup the development environment.
 So save time and hit the hay.